APIEA to You (APTU) Scholarship

 German Academic Exchange Service (DAAD)

 DAAD is the German national agency for the support of international academic cooperation.
 They offer programs and funding for students and others in higher education studying in Germany.
-Study abroad students can apply for DAAD’s undergraduate scholarships.
+More information on the various scholarships offered can be found here.

 STA Travel, Inc. Study Abroad Scholarship